 1. Barwon Grange

 Barwon Grange is the only surviving example of the many fashionable riverfront residences built along the Barwon River for Geelong's wealthiest during the 1850s and 1860s.
-It was built for businessman Jonathon Porter O'Brien and his wife, who only lived there for a year before returning to England.
+It was built for businessman Jonathon Porter O'Brien and his wife, who lived there for merely a year before returning to England.

 2. Barwon Park